2010 Scottish Cup final

-The 2010 Scottish Cup Final was the 125th final of the Scotland's most prestigious football knockout competition, the Scottish Cup.
+The 2010 Scottish Cup Final was the 125th final of Scotland's most prestigious football knockout competition, the Scottish Cup.
 The match took place on 15 May 2010, at Hampden Park, Glasgow and was contested by first time finalists Ross County and 1994 winners Dundee United.
 Craig Conway scored a brace as Dundee United ended a wait of 16 years to win the Scottish Cup for the second time in the club's history.
-The match was the first final since 1938 in which both teams came from outwith the Central Belt.
+The match was the first final since 1938 in which both teams came from outside the Central Belt.

 Background

 Dundee United had previously reached the Scottish Cup Final eight times, winning only one of them, while Ross County were making their first ever Scottish Cup final.
 Ross County join the list of lower division sides who have reached the final in the last five years, Gretna in 2006 and Queen of the South in 2008.
 Dundee United and Ross County had played each other only four times before, with United winning the last three.
 All of their encounters had been in the League Cup, Ross County won the first game at Victoria Park on 19 August 1998, 2–0 after extra time, their next encounter came almost exactly a year later on 18 August 1999 at Tannadice Park when United won 3–1.
 Eight years after their last encounter they met again at Tannadice where United got a 2–1 win.
 They then played each other earlier in the 2009–2010 season with United winning 2–0 at Victoria Park.